LevinHornischer/PhilTheoAI/README.md

 Welcome to the course _Philosophy and Theory of Artificial Intelligence_!
-It is given during the winter semester 2024/5 at _LMU Munich_ as part of the _Master in Logic and Philosophy of Science_.
+It is given during the winter semester 2025/26 at _LMU Munich_ as part of the _Master in Logic and Philosophy of Science_.
+(Past editions: winter 2023/24, winter 2024/25.)

 # Motivation